Marion Margery Scranton

-Marion Margery Warren Scranton (April 12, 1884 – June 23, 1960) was a 20th century women’s suffrage activist and leading member of the Republican Party in the United States.
-Known as “the Duchess and the Grand Old Dame of the Grand Old Party,” she was described in Life magazine as “the woman Pennsylvania politicians still remember as ‘Margery,’ and … the only woman who (in Tom Dewey’s much-quoted phrase) could wear two orchids through a coal mine and get away with it.”
+Marion Margery Warren Scranton (April 2, 1884 – June 23, 1960) was a 20th-century women’s suffrage activist and leading member of the Republican Party in the United States.
+Known as “the Duchess and the Grand Old Dame of the Grand Old Party,” she was described in Life magazine as “the woman Pennsylvania politicians still remember as ‘Margery,’ and ... the only woman who (in Tom Dewey’s much-quoted phrase) could wear two orchids through a coal mine and get away with it.”

 The first female vice-chair of the Lackawanna County Republican Committee, Margery Scranton was also a member of the Pennsylvania Republican State Committee from 1922 to 1934, and served as vice-chair of the Pennsylvania Republican Party from 1926 to 1928.
 A Pennsylvania delegate to the Republican National Convention in 1928, 1932, 1936, 1940, 1944, and 1948, she was also a Pennsylvania representative to the Republican National Committee from 1928 to 1951—during which time she served as that national committee’s vice-chair from 1936 to 1938.

 In 1954, she and her husband, Worthington Scranton, contributed one million dollars to establish the Scranton Foundation (now the Scranton Area Community Foundation), which was launched to support charitable and educational organizations in the city of Scranton.

 Formative years and family

-Born on April 12, 1884 in Scranton, Pennsylvania as Marion Margery Warren, Margery Scranton was a Mayflower descendant, who was a daughter of Everett Warren (1859–1916) and Ellen Hower (Willard) Warren (1861–1949), and the sister of Dorothy Josephine (Warren) Cowdrey (1887–1971) and Edward Willard Warren (1895–1974).
+Born on April 12, 1884, in Scranton, Pennsylvania, as Marion Margery Warren, Margery Scranton was a Mayflower descendant, who was a daughter of Everett Warren (1859–1916) and Ellen Hower (Willard) Warren (1861–1949), and the sister of Dorothy Josephine (Warren) Cowdrey (1887–1971) and Edward Willard Warren (1895–1974).

-She was educated at Miss Porter’s School in Farmington, Connecticut.
+She was educated at Miss Porter’s School in Farmington, Connecticut, graduating in 1903.

 On April 12, 1907, she married Worthington Scranton, who was the son of William Walker Scranton and who would go on to become president of the Scranton Gas and Water Company.
 They had four children: Marion M. (Scranton) Isaacs (1908–1992), Katherine (Scranton) Rozendaal (1910–2002), Sara (Scranton) Linen (1913–1997), and William Warren Scranton (1917–2013).
-Her daughters went on to attend Smith College in Northampton, Massachusetts while her son, William, who was born at a cottage in Madison, Connecticut while the family was vacationing there in 1917, graduated from the Yale University School of Law before securing a position with the U.S. State Department in 1959 under President Dwight D. Eisenhower.
+Her daughters went on to attend Smith College in Northampton, Massachusetts, while her son, William, who was born at a cottage in Madison, Connecticut, while the family was vacationing there in 1917, graduated from the Yale University School of Law before securing a position with the U.S. State Department in 1959 under President Dwight D. Eisenhower.
 In 1960, her son won a seat in the U.S. Congress before winning Pennsylvania’s gubernatorial race in 1962.
 He was inaugurated as the 38th Governor of Pennsylvania on January 15, 1963.